Rarau Mountains are included in our Active Tour in Cultural Bucovina.

+The Rarau Mountains create an unmistakable landscape of weird shaped rock formations and panoramic views, all in the space of a former prehistoric tropical sea.
 Famous for the unmistakable silhouettes known as the ‘Lady’s Stones’, Rarau offers some of the most scenic mountain views in Romania, despite their modest altitude – a maximum of 1651 meters – much lower than the nearby massifs from Calimani National Park and Rodnei Mountains National Park.

-What makes this place so special is the unique combination of ruiniform landscapes, steep slopes, narrow valleys and exo-karst sculptures like the Lady’s Stones, Soimului’s Stone, Zimbrului’s Stone.
+What makes this place so special is the unique combination of ruiniform landscapes, steep slopes, narrow valleys, and exo-karst sculptures like the ‘Lady’s Stones’, Soimului’s Stone, Zimbrului’s Stone.

-With varying altitudes from 10 to 70 meters, these natural sculptures are the creation of a continuous erosive process that shaped the limestone rocks formed from reefs, corals and marine fossils from 140 million of years ago when this part of the Carpathians was covered by the waters of a Cretaceous sea.
+With varying altitudes from 10 to 70 meters, these natural sculptures are the creation of a continuous erosive process that shaped the limestone rocks formed from reefs, corals, and marine fossils from 140 million years ago when this part of the Carpathians was covered by the waters of a Cretaceous sea.
 The result of this geological evolution is spectacular.
-The sculpted rock towers dominate Rarau Mountains, overlooking the vast natural areas of Bucovina.
+The sculpted rock towers dominate the Rarau Mountains, overlooking the vast natural areas of Bucovina.

-Many species of birds live in the area, including ravens, mountain roosters, black grouse, hazel grouse, white-winged snow finch and spotted nutcrackers.
+Many species of birds live in the area, including ravens, mountain roosters, black grouse, hazel grouse, white-winged snow finch, and spotted nutcrackers.
 The trout is the dominant fish in these mountain rivers.
-The almost extinct Danube salmon – lostrita – is present in the area, but rarely seen.
+The almost extinct Danube salmon (lostrita) is present in the area but rarely seen.

-The Lady’s Stones and the other rock formations from the highest altitudes are the main attractions of all hiking trails.
+The ‘Lady’s Stones’ and the other rock formations from the highest altitudes are the main attractions of all hiking trails.
 Like any other respectable geological formations from the Carpathians, they also have their own legend.

-In this case, it involves the medieval Prince Petru Rares, whose wife – Lady Elena – and son found shelter here, hiding from Tatar invasions, in fact, a common event in that time.
+In this case, it involves the medieval Prince Petru Rares, whose wife and son found shelter here from Tatar invasions.
 Lady Elena prayed for salvation that came, however, with a cost.
 Big rocks fell from the mountain, killing the Tatars, but also burying the treasure Lady Elena was hiding.
-According to the legend, the treasure is still buried under the Lady’s Stones, named after Lady Elena Rares.
+According to the legend, the treasure is still buried under the ‘Lady’s Stones’, named this way after Lady Elena Rares.

 You can eat delicious trout and mushrooms specialties in Pojorata.